doorkeeper-gem/doorkeeper/README.md

     rails generate doorkeeper:migration

 You may want to add foreign keys to your migration.
-For example, if you plan on using making `User` the resource owner, change the two lines in the migration
+For example, if you plan on using `User` as the resource owner, change the line in the migration
 file:

 ```ruby